archiehull/Programming-Portfolio-1/Summative Assessment 6.md

 |Optional Parameter|additional parameter |a parameter assigned with a default value that doesnt necissarily need to be called |
 |Refactor|adjust | changing code without changing its functionailty|

+## Reflection

+In this section you should reflect upon what you have learnt.
+This is an important part of the learning process.
+- What have you learnt from these exercises? how to use methods in c#

+- How can you apply what you have learnt? in future programs in c#

+- What new features of C# are you now able to use? methods